 The Mission Statement for the WELS Chaplain Certification Program

-The WELS Chaplain Certification Program exists to help address the challenges that face WELS chaplains in meeting requirements to gain access and to carry on ministry with public or private healthcare agencies, and in hospitals, correctional facilities, and on military installations, and with public safety agencies.
+The WELS Chaplain Certification Program exists to help address the challenges that face WELS chaplains in meeting requirements to gain access to and to carry on ministry with public and private healthcare agencies, in hospitals, in correctional facilities, on military installations, and with public safety agencies.